akapernaros/react-spa-template/README.md

 This template integrates the following libraries/aspects:
 * i18n using `react-i18next`
 * Style/css, layout using `bootstrap`
 * components using `react-bootstrap` (wrapped in shared components, see kitchen-sink)
+* axios for implementing a connection to REST-APIs
+* Loading a configuration from /public (dynamic config)
 * ... and more to come.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).